Big Buddha © travelwayoflife

 Address: Ngong Ping plateau

 Admission: Free.
-A fee is charged for access to the exhibition halls below, which includes a vegetarian meal served at the monastery (11:30am to 5pm).
+A fee is charged for access to the exhibition halls below.